davidcole1340/ext-php-rs/guide/src/types/index.md

 - `HashMap<String, T>` where T implements `IntoZval` and/or `FromZval`.
 - `Binary<T>` where T implements `Pack`, used for transferring binary string data.
+- `BinarySlice<T>` where T implements `Pack`, used for exposing PHP binary strings as read-only slices.
 - A PHP callable closure or function wrapped with `Callable`.
 - `Option<T>` where T implements `IntoZval` and/or `FromZval`, and where `None` is converted to a PHP `null`.